 This code can be added in the template.php file in your theme directory.
 There may already be a function there called "phptemplate_preprocess_page".
 Just include it within the body of your XXX__preprocess_page function.

-You may also need to change "variables" to "vars" to make it work.
 You just have to use the same variable name that is passed in by reference within your function.
 For example, if your function signature looks like ... function template_preprocess_page(&$vars) then you should use $vars inside the function.

 Live_css with .less support